-- Another potential trap is charity gift cards.
+Another potential trap is charity greeting cards.
 The charity may only receive a fraction of what you paid.

-TIP: Legitimate charity catalogues allow you to buy gifts for someone in need and send a card to a friend or family member in whose name you have bought the gift.
-World Vision and Oxfam, for instance, have catalogues featuring a range of gifts from chickens and goats to clothing and medicine for those in need.
+Legitimate charity catalogues let you buy gifts for someone in need and send a card to a friend or family member in whose name you've bought the gift.
+World Vision and Oxfam, for instance, have catalogues featuring a range of gifts, from chickens and goats to clothing and medicine for those in need.

 4. Gift card troubles

 Complaints about gift cards that expire too soon land regularly in our inbox here at CHOICE, as do complaints about cards that impose unreasonable restrictions.